theimgclist/DeepLearningInternship/Session 3/AVINASH_BATCH_1_ASSIGNMENT3.md

 ##### This markdown file contains Assignment-3 of Session 3

 **What are activation functions and why do we need them?**
 Activation functions are important components of neural networks.
 Both in Perceptron models or Neural Network models, they take in some data, add non linearity to the data before giving the output to the next layer.
 The terms linear and non-linear can be intuitively understood by considering them as straight lines and non-straight curves.
-Without the activation functions, the perceptron models that take weighted sum of inputs in each layer or the convolution models that use kernels by element wise multiplication, are just a stack of layers that perform linear regression and can detect or model data that is linearly detectable or separable.
+Without the activation functions, the perceptron models that take weighted sum of inputs in each layer or the convolution models that use kernels by element wise multiplication, are just a stack of layers that perform linear regression and can only detect or model data that is linearly detectable or separable.

-Now that we know why we need to use activation functions, let's see which activation function is giving the best results.
 There are many activation functions that are used.Let's see how some of the most used activation functions work.

 **Sigmoid Function**